Zomato

-Zomato (/zoʊˈmæˈtoʊ/ or /zoʊˈmɑːˈtoʊ/) is an Indian online food ordering and delivery service owned by Eternal Limited.
-Created in 2008 by Deepinder Goyal and Pankaj Chaddah, it began as a restaurant aggregator, providing menu information, user reviews, and recommendations, and expanding to more than 20 countries.
+Zomato is an Indian online food ordering and delivery service owned by Eternal Limited.
+Created in 2008 by Deepinder Goyal and Pankaj Chaddah, it began as a restaurant aggregator, providing menu information, user reviews, and recommendations, and expanding to more than 20 countries by 2015.
 In 2015, Zomato entered the food delivery market in India, which soon after became its core business.

+Deepinder Goyal was awarded EY Entrepreneur of the Year in 2025.
+In October 2025, the Ministry of Labour in India tied up with Zomato to boost employment opportunities and strengthen the gig economy.

-As of 2023, it provides food delivery and table reservation options in more than 800 Indian cities, and restaurant discovery services in the UAE.
+As of 2023, Zomato provided food delivery and table reservation options in more than 800 Indian cities, with restaurant discovery services limited to the UAE following its exit from other international markets.

 History

 Early years (2008–2010)

 On 10 July 2008, Deepinder Goyal and Pankaj Chaddah launched a restaurant-listing website named FoodieBay, while working at Bain & Company.
 They quit their jobs in November 2009 to focus on the website full-time, and incorporated the company on 18 January 2010 as DC Foodiebay Online Services Private Limited.
 In November 2010, the website was renamed Zomato as they were unsure if they would "just stick to food" and to avoid a potential naming conflict with eBay.
 A mobile app for Zomato was released the following month.